awdemos/symbolic_ai_elisp_knowledge_base/docs/SymbolicAI_Cyc.md

 - Consistent logical reasoning
 - Providing reliable explanations for their outputs
 - Handling multi-step logical deductions
+- Hallucinations

+## The question poised by the author:

+> "Why not combine both methods in a novel system and see what happens?"

+- Add factual data via structured LLM outputs into Elisp bbased KBs stored on disk, in databbase, or in memory.
+- Allow KB querying by agents
+- Expose KBs to MCP tool calling
+- Merge casual and graph based inference techniques

 ## Language Understanding

-LLMs have superior natural language processing abilities:
+LLMs have superior natural language processing abilities due to the attention mechanism:

 - Can understand and generate fluent human-like text across diverse topics
 - Excel at tasks like translation, summarization, and open-ended dialogue
+- Why not enable self-attention to KB systems?

 Cyc has more limited language capabilities:

-- Requires specialized languages like CycL for knowledge representation
+- Requires proprietary scripting language CycL married to Emacs and SVN for knowledge representation
-- Less adept at processing or generating natural language
+- Inept at generating longform natural language

 ## Scalability and Learning